 Data sharing protocols, to ensure that data is shared (within or outside of Your Editing Team) only where appropriate controls have been established, and the data to be shared is limited to that which is necessary, and is shared via secure methods.
 This includes written data sharing agreements where routine sharing of data takes place to define the responsibilities and liabilities in respect of the data disclosed or received.

 In the event that there is an unfortunate data loss incident, an investigation into this shall be coordinated by the Chief Executive, the result of which will be that controls be put in place to mitigate the risk of any similar data loss.
 Any serious data protection breaches should be logged and procedural changes made when non-compliant trends occur.

 Defined processes for dealing with subject access and other third-party requests for their personal information.

 Staff training to ensure all staff are aware of their responsibilities in relation to the use of information concerning individuals, together with monitoring processes to ensure that these are being adhered to in practice.

 Roles and responsibilities

-Each of Your Editing Team’s Directors bears the ultimate responsibility for management of data protection within the business.
-Specifically, the Directors should ensure sound governance arrangements are in place to manage, monitor and control data protection issues.
+Each of Your Editing Team’s Directors bears the ultimate responsibility for the management of data protection within the business.
+Specifically, the Directors should ensure sound governance arrangements are in place to manage, monitor, and control data protection issues.

 All directors are responsible for ensuring compliance with this Policy within their area of accountability.

-The Chief Executive is the appointed Data Protection Officer and is responsible for ensuring appropriate controls are in place to minimise the risk of a breach.
+The Chief Executive is the appointed Data Protection Officer and is responsible for ensuring appropriate controls are in place to minimize the risk of a breach.

 Review ownership and regularity